nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 #### 3.2.1 Access Configuration

-In this section is configured the security server access as described in [3.1.1 Toolkit access to security servers](#311-toolkit-access-to-security-servers)
+This section shows how to configure the security server access as described in [3.1.1 Toolkit access to security servers](#311-toolkit-access-to-security-servers)
 ```
 admin_credentials: <SECURITY_SERVER_CREDENTIALS_OS_ENV_VAR_NAME>